peterjlambert/lockdownopenmic/src/index.md

   subTitle: Grab a drink and join the fun.
   link: "https://zoom.us/j/750958957?pwd=K2ZJSkhRbEVqdHFuUzFkWW1xM2ZUdz09"
 nextShow:
-  title: "Lockdown Open Mic - 20th Week-iversary"
+  title: "20th Week-iversary Show"
   date: "Tuesday 4th August"
   time: "8pm"
   timeZone: "BST"
   calendarLink: "/cal/lockdown_open_mic.ics"
 ---

-Join us for the twentieth Lockdown Open Mic.
-Play your greatest hits (your own favourites from your performances) from the last 20 weeks of Lockdown Open Mic.
+Can you believe we've been doing this for twenty weeks!?
+Join us on Tuesday for a Greatest Hits show - play your own favourites from five months of locked down open mic-ing.